systems-cs-pub-ro/quiz-manager/CONTRIBUTING.md

     * How did you verify that all new functionality works as expected?
     * How did you verify that all changed functionality works as expected?

 Working on your first Pull Request?
-You can learn how from this free series, How to Contribute to an Open Source Project on GitHub.
+You can learn how from this free series, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github) or follow the steps in [Git Immersion Tutorial](https://gitimmersion.com/).

 ### How to report a bug
 Any security issues should be submitted directly to [MAIL]  in order to determine whether you are dealing with a security issue, ask yourself these two questions: